-We plan to make all of our pages functional using a pointer and motion activation, and name all of our buttons and links accessibly.
+We are applying a plan to make all our pages functional using a pointer and motion activation, and name all our buttons and links accessibly.

 - The page language is not always identified using HTML.
 This doesnt meet criteria 3.1.1 (language of page) and 3.1.2 (language of parts).
 We plan to make sure all our pages are readable and understandable.